 - Houston (NRG Stadium)

-Network: T-Mobile and AT&T cover all 11 host cities with strong 4G/5G.
+Network: AT&T and Verizon cover all 11 host cities with strong 4G/5G.
 Stadium areas will be congested on match days — download your tickets offline before entering.

 Canada 🇨🇦 — Toronto and Vancouver